-MSC, Dytran, Marc, MSC Nastran, Patran, the MSC Software corporate logo, e-Xstream, Digimat, and Simulating Reality are trademarks or registered trademarks of the MSC Software Corporation and/or its subsidiaries in the United States and/or other countries.
-Hexagon and the Hexagon logo are trademarks or registered trademarks of Hexagon AB and/or its subsidiaries.
+MSC, Dytran, Marc, MSC Nastran, Patran, Hexagon logo, MSC Software logo, e-Xstream, Digimat, and Simulating Reality are trademarks or registered trademarks of Hexagon AB and/or its subsidiaries in the United States and/or other countries.

 NASTRAN is a registered trademark of NASA.
 FLEXIm and FlexNet Publisher are trademarks or registered trademarks of Flexera Software.
 All other trademarks are the property of their respective owners.